4d/docs/website/translated_docs/pt/Concepts/classes.md

 ```
 > If the type is not stated, the parameter will be defined as `Variant`.

 You declare the return parameter (optional) by adding an arrow (`->`) and the return parameter definition after the input parameter(s) list.
-For example:
+Por exemplo:

 ```4d
 Function add($x : Variant; $y : Integer)->$result : Integer
 ```

 You can also declare the return parameter only by adding `: type`, in which case it will automatically be available through $0.
-For example:
+Por exemplo:

 ```4d
 Function add($x : Variant; $y : Integer): Integer